nuxeo/doc.nuxeo.com-content/src/userdoc/editing-content/working-with-webdav.md

 To support this, you don't need to install an extension or configure the Nuxeo Platform.
 You just need to add the Nuxeo Platform as a network drive.
 You will then be able to do the following actions on Nuxeo MS Office documents, from your OS desktop directly:

-*   create documents and folders,
+*   Create documents and folders
-*   edit documents,
+*   Edit documents
-*   move documents and folders.
+*   Move documents and folders

 {{#> callout type='info' heading='Nuxeo Drive'}}